 The post-Brexit customs reality

 Before Brexit, UK goods entered Portugal without any customs formality.
 Since January 2021, every UK parcel is treated as a third-country import — a customs declaration is required, import duty may apply, and Portuguese VAT is charged on arrival for most orders.
-The hidden costs of shipping to EU customers have become a daily reality for UK sellers with Portuguese customers.
+The hidden costs of shipping to EU customers are now routine for UK sellers with Portuguese customers.

 Portugal's VAT rate